smknaqvi/canvas-teams-lti/backend/readme.md

 ### Configuration

-Configure caddy in order to serve the application https as explained [here](https://auth0.com/docs/libraries/secure-local-development#running-your-application-behind-a-proxy).
+Configure caddy in order to serve the application over https as explained [here](https://auth0.com/docs/libraries/secure-local-development#running-your-application-behind-a-proxy).

 Run caddy as follows,